Skip to main content

 Residential respite is usually for a minimum of four weeks and clients can stay for up to 63 days.

-Yes it can.
-Commonwealth funded Home Care Packages provide a subsidy for eligible clients that can be used for respite care services.
+Yes it can pay for at least half of the cost.
+The Commonwealth funded Support at Home program provides a subsidy for eligible clients that can be used for respite care services.

 The funding is available to help people stay living in their own home.
-The four levels of Home Care Packages each provide a different subsidy amount.
-The subsidy contributes to the total cost of service and care delivery.
+The eight levels of Support at Home funding each provide a different subsidy amount.
+The subsidy contributes to the total cost of service and care delivery, and the Government expects you to pay the rest of the cost.

 No. However, in the Dementia Cottage Respite a high percentage of clients who attend are living with dementia or cognitive decline.